Chuck Versus the Fake Name: Production

-Flashes

-Chuck flashes on Rafe Gruber's name.

-He flashes again when one of the mobsters mentions the name Alex Coburn.

-In the same scene, Chuck flashes on advanced martial arts to "defeat" a special ops team led by Sarah and Shaw.

 Reception

 "Chuck Versus the Fake Name" pulled in 6.7 million viewers for a 2.4 demo.

 Reviews of the episode have mostly been positive.
 Alan Sepinwall of the Star-Ledger found the episode one of the season's best.
 He cited the balance of humor and darker edge the season has been taken, along with the manner in which Levi performed Chuck's assuming of Gruber's personality, commenting that "the joke was written, directed (by Jeremiah Chechik), and played by Levi on just the right level: funny to those of us who know how un-Chuck-like the role is, but just believable enough to the likes of Paulie Walnuts."
 He also praised the way the arc beginning in "Chuck Versus the Nacho Sampler" portrayed Chuck's growing uncertainty of who he has become, and the way in which it sparked Sarah's own introspection on who she really is.
 However he acknowledged that the meta-humor of characters within the episode noting their dislike of "will they/won't they" angst is a sign that such a plot has run its course.

 However, some reviews were less enthusiastic.
 Maureen Ryan of the Chicago Tribune noted that although the premise of the season is intriguing, the execution has often fallen short, including both this episode and "Chuck Versus the Mask".
 She praised Yvonne Strahovski's performance and the character arc Sarah has been following as the season progressed, but found the Sarah/Shaw relationship unbelievable and also found fault in the ending of Chuck's relationship with Hannah.
 Elements such as the "real name" scene were awkward, Johnny Messner's performance was wooden, and the gangsters portrayed by Sirico and Lombardi were not funny.
 Ryan also noted the Buy More subplot felt tacked on.

 IGN rated the episode an 8.8/10.